DrpChallenge/main/README.md

 #### Goal for Contribution
 The goal for contribution in this competition is to minimize [cost](#cost) without collision happens.
 You can test your developed (``policy/policy.py``) by loading it in ``policy_tester.py``.
+> [!NOTE]

-Since drp is a gym-standard environment, you can develop it as an usual gym-standard environment without relying on ``policy_tester.py`` we provided.
+> Since drp is a gym-standard environment, you can develop it as an usual gym-standard environment without relying on ``policy_tester.py`` we provided.

 <a id="evaluation"></a>